 - Relapse Prevention

 Counseling sessions with a psychiatrist or therapist will help address both your mental illness and substance addiction, and aid in discovering the root causes of their development.
-Unresolved childhood trauma, insecurities, genetics, and effects from past experiences can be a major factor in the development of both conditions.
-Talking with a professional will enable you to learn how to accept and let go of whatever experiences are triggering your anxiety and addiction.
+Unresolved childhood trauma, insecurities, genetics, and effects from past experiences can be major factors in the development of both conditions.
+Talking with a professional will enable you to learn how to accept and let go of whatever experiences are triggering your anxiety and substance abuse.

-Holistic approaches should also be considered for a dual diagnosis of Anxiety and substance abuse to teach individuals how to cope with everyday stressors and triggers.
+Holistic treatments have been proven to be effective in helping people with anxiety disorders and substance use disorders.
+These alternative methods teach individuals how to cope with everyday symptoms of anxiety, stressors, and triggers.
 Yoga and meditation offer tools of relaxation and mindfulness, and acupuncture or massage therapy can lessen the tension that has manifested as a result of chronic stress.